StackVista/stackstate-docs/develop/tutorials/mirror_tutorial.md

 ---
-description: Set up a mirror to retrieve telemetry data from an external system on-demand.
+description: Set up a mirror to retrieve telemetry data on-demand from an external system.
 ---

 # Mirror integration tutorial